pingcap/talent-plan/rust/projects/project-1/project.md

-# Project: Tools and good bones
+# PNA Rust Project 1: The Rust toolbox and strong foundations

 **Task**: Create an in-memory key/value store that passes simple tests and responds to command-line arguments.